 Alcohol affects people emotionally, physically and financially.
 There is much to be gained by abstinence, and nothing to lose.

-If you or a loved one is struggling from alcohol addiction and abuse, call The Treatment Specialist for a free confidential assessment and to review your options at 866-644-7911.
+If you or a loved one is struggling from alcohol addiction and abuse, call to speak to a Treatment Specialist for a free confidential assessment and to review your treatment and detox options at 866-644-7911.